Your membership has expired

 The most powerful Porsche is no longer a two-seat sports car but rather the top Turbo trim of its newest EV

-The 2026 Cayenne Electric is exactly what it sounds like: an EV version of Porsche’s luxury midsized SUV.
+The 2026 Cayenne Electric is exactly what it sounds like: an EV version of Porsche’s spicy luxury midsized SUV.
 It packs innovative charging technology and, for the top Cayenne Turbo Electric trim, some impressive performance bragging rights.
 The Cayenne Turbo Electric—and not one of its two-seat sports cars—is now the most powerful production Porsche has ever made.

 The Cayenne Electric debuts Porsche’s Wireless Charging system, which uses a large pad to refill the battery at home without having to physically plug in.
-If you ever wished that you could charge your car like you do your phone, here you go.
-Meanwhile, even its DC fast charging system is right at the forefront of EV tech, with Porsche claiming it can recharge the battery from a 10 to 80 percent state of charge (SOC) in less than 16 minutes.
+If you ever wished you could charge your car like you do your phone, here you go.
+Meanwhile, even its DC fast charging system is right at the forefront of electric vehicle tech, with Porsche claiming it can recharge the battery from a 10 to 80 percent state of charge (SOC) in less than 16 minutes.

 Photo: Porsche Photo: Porsche